Demographic effects of aggregation in the presence of a component Allee effect: Discussion

-We investigated the demographic consequences of an individual-level component Allee effect in a spatially extended population (Fig.~\ref{fig:0}).
-We departed from a mechanistic description of how the vital rates of a focal individual depend on the density of conspecifics around it.
-Our model, therefore, accounts for spatial processes both through the spatial population structure and the range of the different interactions among them.
-We considered the most straightforward set of processes leading to a demographic Allee effect, which in the non-spatial limit collapses to a cubic model \citep{mendez2019demographic,kot2001ch2}.
-Starting from this description of the individual vital rates, we present a series of mathematical techniques to investigate the population-level how a component Allee effect manifests across various characteristic spatial scales of the population.

-For the specific component Allee effect we studied here, we show that aggregation changes three main population-level features characteristics of Allee effects.
+In summary, this work showed three ways in which aggregation can influence population dynamics in the presence of Allee effects.
 First, aggregation enhances population density locally and thus allows the population to persist in harsh environments where uniformly distributed individuals would go extinct.
 Second, aggregation results in localized sub-populations that follow independent dynamics from one another and might eliminate the population-level Allee effect.
 Finally, aggregation decreases competition by limiting its effect to individuals within the same group.
-Consequently, aggregation reduces the Allee threshold and increases the total population size.
-More generally, our work emphasizes the potential that models developed from a rigorous description of the individual-level interactions and processes have to improve our understanding of observed patterns and trends in population dynamics.
+Consequently, aggregation reduces the Allee threshold, increases the total population size, and aids population survival in harsher environmental conditions.
+More generally, our work emphasizes the importance of bottom-up models developed from a rigorous description of the individual-level interactions and processes to develop a mechanistic understanding of observed patterns and trends in population dynamics.